 The smell of Pan de Huevo baking in the oven can whisk me back to my childhood when growing up in Detroit.
-It was a special treat to visit the Mexican bakery on Bagley Street near my grandparents home.
-Stepping into the bakery the smell of freshly baked sweet breads filled the air.
-The bakery was lined with the tall white painted glass cabinets.
-Behind each door laid mounds of assorted of sweet bread, buns, rolls, and cookies.
-Each one begin me to taste them.
+It was a special treat to visit the Mexican bakery on Bagley Street near my grandparent’s home.
+Stepping into the bakery the smell of freshly baked sweet bread filled the air.
+The bakery was lined with tall white painted glass cabinets.
+Behind each door lay mounds of assorted sweet bread, buns, rolls, and cookies.
+Each one begged me to taste them.
 My mom would get a plastic tray lined with parchment paper and tongs and would walk around gathering an assortment of baked goods for us to enjoy.
 I was in pure joy as I nibbled away on my piece of sweet bread or cookie as I sat in the back of the station wagon on the ride back home.

 Can I use a mixer?

 Yes, you can use a stand mixer or kneading machine for any of my yeasted dough recipes.
-For this recipe I recommend combining the milk, sugar, eggs, butter, instant yeast, vanilla, and half of the all purpose flour with the paddle attachment.
+For this recipe, I recommend combining the milk, sugar, eggs, butter, instant yeast, vanilla, and half of the all-purpose flour with the paddle attachment.
 Beating the ingredients together on 2nd speed until well combined.
-When you are ready to add the remaining all purpose flour and sea salt switch over the Hook attachment.
+When ready to add the remaining all-purpose flour and sea salt switch over the Hook attachment.
 Mix on 1st speed for 3 minutes or until the dough starts to come together, then turn the mixer to 2nd speed and knead for 8 to 10 minutes.
-The dough will be soft and sticky, but should be well developed elastic and strong at the end of the kneading process.
-Then continue with the recipe, fermenting the dough for an 1 hour before folding the first time.
-The goal of kneading by hand or machine is develop the gluten for strength and elasticity in the dough.
-I knead by hand in my videos to show those who don’t own a stand mixer you don’t need to have a machine in order to make yeasted doughs.
+The dough will be soft and sticky but should be well-developed elastic and strong at the end of the kneading process.
+Then continue with the recipe, fermenting the dough for 1 hour before folding the first time.
+The goal of kneading by hand or machine is to develop the gluten for strength and elasticity in the dough.
+I knead by hand in my videos to show those who don’t own a stand mixer that you don’t need to have a machine to make yeasted dough.

-As with all baking recipe I recommend you weigh the ingredients for the Pan de Huevo.
-Weighing ensures you have a consist dough each and every time.
-As a baker we are always striving to remove any variables from the process of baking.
+As with all baking recipes I recommend you weigh the ingredients for the Pan de Huevo.
+Weighing ensures you have consistent dough each and every time.
+As a baker, we are always striving to remove any variables from the process of baking.

 The full instructional video for Pan de Huevo is at the bottom of this blog post.
 Follow this link to “LIKE” and “SUBSCRIBE” to my YouTube Channel “Just One Bite, Please?” http://www.youtube.com/c/justonebiteplease/